 WHAT ARE THE 4X4 VEHICLE REQUIREMENTS?

-• This tour is NOT suitable for off-road camper trailers.
+• This tour is not suitable for off-road camper trailers.

 • Upgraded, heavy duty suspension - even on a new vehicle.
-Standard suspension will not cope.

-• Good quality sand flag.
+• Good quality air compressor.

 • Travel Insurance - as with any holiday, you should get travel insurance in case of unforeseen circumstances.